a8hay/bfs-path-finding/README.md

 2. take cursor to the cell and press 'e' to initialise end node(one with red color).
 3. if you want you can create walls between starting and ending cell by dragging mouse over the cells (the wall cells will not be      included in the path)
 3. click on solve button to find the path between them.
+4. click on clear to clear the screen and start over again.